-To make your home competitive, have a look at prices of similarly sized homes in your neighbourhood.
-Ask your broker or agent to get you the sales prices of the similar homes that have sold in your area in the recent past or so.
-Look into the competition in your area yourself and also check it with your broker or agent about the price, type of sale and condition of the other homes your home is up against.
+To make your home competitive, have a look at the prices of similarly sized homes in your neighbourhood.
+Ask your broker or agent to get you the sales prices of similar homes that have sold in your area in the recent past or so.
+Look into the competition in your area yourself and also check with your broker or agent about the price, type of sale, and condition of the other homes your home is up against.
 Moreover, it is important to keep the listing price in line with other comparable homes in the market.

 Buyers usually love to negotiate when you’re trying to sell your home.
 They try to negotiate below the asking price.
-So, instead of starting out with the absolute lowest price you can afford to go, add a bit of a cushion.
+So, instead of starting out with the absolute lowest price, you can afford to go, add a bit of a cushion.
 Try to go 5-10 % below that when you set your home’s list price.

-Once you have reached a final asking price of your home, it’s time to fine-tune it.
+Once you have reached the final asking price of your home, it’s time to fine-tune it.
 Keep homebuyers’ online search parameters in mind.
 A small difference in the asking price can make a big difference in your exposure.